April 10, 2025

 9. Fruit smoothie

-Most apartments have a blender.
-They are provided by the mission.
-You can make fruit smoothies because fruit is so cheap.
-We would go to Marché Totale after cyber and buy a pineapple, some oranges, some passion fruits and whatever things for like $5 and have the best fruit smoothie that you could ever have.
-Did I mention that pineapples in Africa are the best.
-Because they are, they are so juicy and delicious.
+This isn’t something you can find on the street but it was a fun, refreshing drink we would make at home.
+We would go to Marché Totale after cyber in town and buy a pineapple, some oranges, some passion fruits and whatever fruits we wanted for like $5 and have the best fruit smoothie that you could ever have.

 Shopping for fruit in Marché Totale

 Bulukutu isn’t a street food but it deserves an honorable mention here.
-It is a kind of herbal tea leaf that is amazing.
-You can buy enough leaves to last you a week for only 200 francs or 40 cents.
-You make it just by putting the leaves in hot water and letting them steep for 10 minutes then adding powered milk and sugar.
+It’s an African herbal tea that is amazing.
+You can buy a large bundle of leaves for just 200 francs or 40 cents.
+Then you make it by boiling the leaves in water for 5 minutes then letting them steep for 10 minutes then pour a cup and add milk.
+You can actually find the leaves in African stores in the US and I still enjoy it to this day.

 11. Fumbwa

-Fumbwa isn’t a street food but its important to note here.
+Fumbwa isn’t a street food either but it’s a delicious Congolese dish.
 Ask your Congolese companions if they know how to make Fumbwa.
-If they do make sure that they make it all the time.
+If they do, make sure that they make it often.
 It is literally the best.
 The main ingredients are spinach and peanut butter, which you can find a lot in the markets in Congo.

 Leave a Reply